Fabio Fognini

 Fabio Fognini (/it/; born 24 May 1987) is an Italian former professional tennis player.
 He has a career-high ATP ranking of world No. 9 achieved on 15 July 2019.
 Fognini's most successful surface is red clay, where he has won eight of his nine ATP singles titles, most notably at the 2019 Monte-Carlo Masters.
 He also reached the quarterfinals of the 2011 French Open.
 Together with Simone Bolelli, Fognini won the 2015 Australian Open doubles championship, becoming the first all-Italian men's pair to win a Grand Slam title in the Open Era.
+He entered the top 10 at 33 years old, holding the record of the oldest player to become a top ten.

 Early life

 Fognini was born to Silvana and Fulvio, a businessman, and has a younger sister.
 He began playing tennis when he was four years old and is also a fan of football, supporting Inter Milan and Genoa CFC.
 He also enjoys motorbike racing and is a fan of Valentino Rossi.
-Fognini speaks Italian, English, Spanish, and French, and his nickname is "Fogna".
+Fognini speaks Italian, English, Spanish, and French.